← Back to Insights

 The companies that expand successfully are not the ones that move fastest.
 They are the ones that prepare most thoroughly, particularly on the human side of the equation.

-It starts before the first hire is made.
+It starts before the first hire is made, ideally before the market decision is final.

-Before committing to a new market, the leadership teams that get this right ask a specific set of questions: What does the local talent landscape actually look like for the profiles we need?
+Before committing to a new geography, leadership teams that get this right ask a specific set of questions: What does the local talent landscape actually look like for the profiles we need?
 What do those people cost, and what do they expect from an employer?
-What does a strong candidate look like in this market — and what are the red flags that wouldn't be obvious from the outside?
+What does a strong candidate look like in this market, and what are the red flags that wouldn't be obvious from the outside?

 The question to ask before you commit